 a.
 Then Haman said to King Ahasuerus: Haman’s charge was the most dangerous possible; it was a half-truth.
 Yes, the Jews were a certain people scattered and dispersed; and yes, they had their own laws.
 But their own laws, to this point, did not prevent them from keeping the king’s laws as loyal subjects.

 i.
 In fact, Mordecai’s refusal to bow before Haman was not based on the law of God, but on the principle of personal integrity.
-It seems that Haman was almost completely unfamiliar with this principle of personal integrity.
+It seems that Haman was almost completely unfamiliar with this principle.

 b.
 Let a decree be written that they be destroyed: Haman suggested organizing the mass murder of the Jewish people.
-Haman also neglected to tell king Ahasuerus how many of these certain people there were in his kingdom; Ahasuerus probably considered this a relatively small threat.
+Haman also neglected to tell King Ahasuerus how many of these certain people there were in his kingdom; Ahasuerus probably considered this a relatively small number.

 c.
 I will pay ten thousand talents of silver: This was essentially the promise of a bribe.
 This money would not come from Haman’s own pocket; it would be obtained from the property of slaughtered Jews.

 2. (10-11) The king agrees to the plan.

 So the king took his signet ring from his hand and gave it to Haman, the son of Hammedatha the Agagite, the enemy of the Jews.
 And the king said to Haman, “The money and the people are given to you, to do with them as seems good to you.”

 a.
 The money and the people are given to you, to do with them as seems good to you: Again, King Ahasuerus probably had no idea what he had agreed to; he probably believed that he had merely agreed to the execution of a handful of dangerous revolutionaries in his kingdom.